Improved integer programming models for simple assembly line balancing and related problems: Computational experiments

-Tables~\ref{tab:3} and \ref{tab:4} show the results for the formulations of the SALBP-1 and the SALBP-2, respectively.
-For each tested model, the first column presents the relative deviation of the LP bound from the optimal value in percent.
-The next three columns present the number of instances for which the branch-and-cut solver of CPLEX found a provably optimal solution, the average solution time for these instances, and the average number of nodes explored in the branch-and-cut tree.
-The next two columns present the number of instances for which an optimal solution was found, but could not be proven to be optimal and the average number of nodes explored for these instances.
-The following two pairs of columns present the same information for the instances which terminated with a feasible, but not optimal solution, and for the instances for which no feasible solution was found.
-The last column presents the number of instances where the formulation obtained the best value found over all $12$ formulations of the same problem type.
+Table~\ref{tab:3} contains the results for the SALBP-1 and Table~\ref{tab:4} for the SALBP-2.
+For each tested model, we report the number of instances for which the branch-and-cut solver of CPLEX found a provably optimal solution within the time limit (Proven) and the average solution time for these instances (Time).
+For the remaining instances the solver did not terminate within the time limit.
+For these runs, we report the number of instances for which an optimal solution was found, but could not be proven to be optimal (Unprov), the number of instances for which a feasible, but not optimal solution was found (Feas), and the number of instances for which the solver was unable to find a feasible solution (Infeas).
+Column ``Best'' presents the number of instances where the formulation obtained the best value found over all $12$ formulations of the same problem type.
+The last column gives the average solution time for the instances that could be solved optimally with all models.
+For the SALBP-1 this was the case for $160$ instances, and for the SALBP-2 for $147$ instances.

-In our evaluation, when comparing solution values of different formulations we inform the $p$-values obtained by a conservative, non-parametric paired sign test, where half of the ties were assigned to each sample~\parencite{Dixon.Mood/1946}.

-In both problem types, the relative deviations of the LP relaxation from the best known value improve with stronger station limits.
-The new station limits produce the best bounds, but improve only slightly over the station limits of \textcite{Pastor.Ferrer/2009}.
-For the SALBP-1 they lead to more provably optimal and more best solutions, but not for the SALBP-2.
-In both problem types the solution value does not improve significantly compared to other forms of station limits (for $p=0.05$).
-The relative deviations are the same under different formulations of the precedence constraints.
-Therefore, the influence of the precedence constraints on the results, discussed below, is due to different relaxations and cuts of subproblems during the execution of the branch-and-cut algorithm.

-Concerning the SALBP-1, formulations BW$n$ and RC$n$ obtain better results than the corresponding formulation PA$n$ (with $p\leq 0.04$ for BW$n$ and $p\leq 0.02$ for RC$n$, $1\leq n\leq 4$).
-They are able to prove and find more optimal solutions, always find a feasible solution, and more often find the best result.
-The computation times are comparable, except the higher execution time of BW1.
-Formulations RC$n$ prove and find more optimal solutions and more best values than BW$n$, but the difference in solution value is not statistically significant (for $p=0.05$).
-From a practical point of view formulation RC4 could be considered best, since it provides the largest number of best solutions in a time comparable to the other formulations.